 When you first learn to crochet, it can seem like you are learning an entirely new language.
-In fact, a crochet pattern can be completely indecipherable for beginners.
+A crochet pattern can be completely indecipherable for beginners.
 You have to learn the stitches.
 Moreover, you have to learn the abbreviations that go along with each stitch.
 Once you do, the language will be easy to follow.
-However, at the beginning, you will have a lot of questions.
+However, in the beginning, you will have a lot of questions.
 For example, you might ask, "what does sk mean in crochet?"

 What Does Sk Mean in Crochet?

 The crochet abbreviation sk stands for "skip" or "skipping a stitch."

 Typically, in crochet, you work your next stitch into the next available space.
 However, if a crochet pattern asks you to "sk" then you aren't going to do that.
 Instead, you will work the instructions up to the point where the skip is commanded.
 Then you will skip that stitch.
 You might even skip multiple stitches if the pattern calls for it.
 Then you will proceed to work the pattern instructions in the following stitches.

 Skip is also used in crochet instructions to tell you to skip a chain or another part of the pattern you have been working.
 Therefore, although you will usually be skipping stitches, you might also be skipping chains or spaces.

 The instruction to "skip" in crochet can be used for several different reasons.